World's #1 finishing resource since 1989

 Would you fly on a plane where the surface finisher did not use a 'robust' cleaning cycle?

-I think you would need to demonstrate that the cycle would work even if the work was fingerprinted, or the parts got sprayed with a little bit of oil or brushed them with a stick of jeweler's rouge [linked by editor to product info at Amazon], or if somebody modified the wax a trifle.
+I think you would need to demonstrate that the cycle would work even if the work was fingerprinted, or the parts got sprayed with a little bit of oil or brushed them with a stick of jeweler's rouge [affil. link to info/product on Amazon], or if somebody modified the wax a trifle.
 Steam cleaning is a nice concept, but I'm not confident that it constitutes a robust cleaning cycle, and I wouldn't want to fly on a plane where critical components were only steam-cleaned before anodizing without a huge amount of evidence that it was adequate.

 Ted Mooney, P.E.